pushpeshkr451/Leetcode-Gemini-Hints/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.

-## Disclaimer

-This is an unofficial, third-party tool and is not affiliated with LeetCode or Google.
-Please use the hints responsibly as a learning aid to supplement your problem-solving process.